Classic

 I know the wind and snow to teach

-That though it kept us out of reach,
+That though it keeps us out of reach,

 We have the warmth of knowing still